 For our Switzerland train tour, we used our Interrail Global passes.
 With this pass, we were allowed 10 train days in a period of 1 month.
 As we only had 2 weeks of holiday, we decided to cram in as much as possible and use our train pass to take all the scenic train journeys in Switzerland.
 We traveled for 15 days in September and I arranged everything myself.

 For people unfamiliar with the Interrail Global Train Pass, let me briefly capture the main benefits of this pass.
 The Interrail Global Pass offers you free train travel in all countries of Europe.
 You can choose different passes but Interrail sponsored us with 2 Global Passes.

 On a few of our travels, we could just hop on a train and not pay anything extra.
 But certain train journeys in Switzerland have a mandatory reservation fee.
-For more information on Interrail or Eurail (for non-EU residents) check this website or here for non-EU resident.
+For more information on Interrail or Eurail (for non-EU residents) check the Interrail website or Eurail website for non-EU

 2 weeks in Switzerland Itinerary